Davide64-dev/FEUP_PFL_Momentum/README.md

 - ### List of Valid Moves

-With that, a predicate called `valid_moves`was created that has the only purpose to, inside of the board, return a list of all possible cells where a user can put his piece.
+The valid_moves predicate is responsible for generating a list of all possible cells where a player can place their counter.

 - ### End of Game
+-
 The game concludes when one of the players successfully places all of their counters on the game board.
-To determine this, a count of the counters within the board is performed after each move.
-If the count matches the total number of counters that each player initially possessed, than the player won the game.
-That is represented with the predicate `game_over` which verifies, as the rules said, after each round where a user puts a cell, verifies if that user has already all of his cells in the board.
-If yes, the game finishes and that user is the winner, if not, the game continues.
+This is determined by counting the number of counters on the board after each move.
+If the count matches the total number of counters initially allocated to each player, the player wins.
+This is represented by the game_over predicate, which verifies, after each turn, if a player has all their counters on the board.
+If so, the game ends, and that player is declared the winner.

 - ### Game State Evaluation

-The game state is evaluated with a apremeter that counts the round number of the game.
+The game state is evaluated based on the current round number.

 - ### Computer plays
-    In the terms of the computer plays we used two strategies:
+  For the computer's moves, two strategies are employed:
-    - random, when playing in level 1, that as the name says, it chooses random values for the column and the row and checks if the move is valid.
+    - random moves in level 1, where the computer chooses random values for the column and row and checks if the move is valid.
-    - greedy, when playing in level 2.
+    - Greedy moves in level 2.

 ## Conclusions
-The game was developed with three distinct modes (Player vs. Player, Player vs. Computer, and Computer vs. Computer), along with three different board sizes (7x7, 7x9, and 9x9).
-The modes involving the Computer come with two levels of difficulty, adding significant diversity to the gameplay.
-Every user interaction is rigorously validated to ensure a smooth gaming experience.
-The biggest difficulty was the code organization, which is the feature that obviously could be imporved.
-The project provided a valuable opportunity to solidify our understanding of the concepts learned in our classes about Logical Porgramming.
+The game was developed with three different modes (Player vs. Player, Player vs. Computer, and Computer vs. Computer) and supports three distinct board sizes (7x7, 7x9, and 9x9).
+The modes involving the computer offer two levels of difficulty, adding significant diversity to the gameplay.
+Every user interaction is thoroughly validated to ensure a smooth gaming experience.
+The main challenge encountered was organizing the code, which is a feature that can be improved.
+Overall, the project provided a valuable opportunity to solidify our understanding of the logical programming concepts learned in class.

 ## Bibliography